Workout of the Month - March 2014

 share:

-A run workout by Coach Jim Hallberg
+A run workout by Coach Jim Hallberg:

-The following workout series will push and bump-up the threshold for your running.
-I personally found it to be a fun and challenging series of workouts, yet improved my main season race performances.
-This is workout is appropriate for April or May, after you‚Äôve done a few track sessions.
+The following workout series will push and bump up the threshold for your running.
+I personally found it to be a fun and challenging series of workouts that improved my main season race performances.
+This workout is appropriate for April or May, after you've done a few track sessions.

-I take a PR time from the last 12 months (5k-10k distance or longer) and plug it into the Mcmillan running calculator.
+I take a PR time from the last 12 months (5k-10k distance or longer) and plug it into the McMillan running calculator.
 This calculator predicts your personal bests for every distance.
-These are single workouts, done once a week, and they progress over a four week period.
+These are single workouts, done once a week, and they progress over a four-week period.

 This workout teaches you what efforts you should be maintaining on the track.
-For example, if your workouts are 400‚Ä≤s, it is a good idea to do them at mile race pace.
-If you want to get a new 5k PR, you have to run faster than 5k race pace for SHORT distances.
-If your running 800‚Ä≤s or 1k‚Äôs, they should be done at 2 mile best efforts race pace.
-This is assuming your goal race is 5k-10k pr‚Äôs or off the bike pr‚Äôs.
+For example, if your workouts are 400 meters, it is a good idea to do them at mile race pace.
+If you want to get a new 5k PR, you have to run faster than 5k race pace for short distances.
+If you're running 800 meters or 1k, they should be done at 2-mile best effort race pace.
+This is assuming your goal race is 5k-10k PRs or off-the-bike PRs.

 If you have questions about this workout, please email Coach Jim below.